opnsense/docs/source/manual/how-tos/wireguard-selective-routing.rst

 This will involve two steps - first creating a second Alias for all local (private) networks, and then creating the firewall rule itself.
 The ultimate effect of these two steps is that only traffic from the relevant hosts that is destined for **non-local** destinations will be sent down the tunnel.
 This will ensure that the relevant hosts can still access local resources

 It should be noted, however, that if the hosts that will use the tunnel are configured to use local DNS servers (such as OPNsense itself or another local DNS server), then this configuration will likely result in DNS leaks - that is, DNS requests for the hosts will continue to be processed through the normal WAN gateway, rather than through the tunnel.
-See the section at the end of this how-to for a discussion of potential solutions to this
+See :ref:`dns-leaks` for a discussion of potential solutions to this

 - First go to :menuselection:`Firewall --> Aliases`
 - Click **+** to add a new Alias